adm-vietnam/adm-vietnam.github.io/pages/home.md

 </p>

 <p>
-The program consists of two phases: summer school and distance supervision.
+The program consists of two phases: summer school and distance mentoring.
 <ol>
   <li>
 Summer school: This will takes place from July 1 to July 31 (offline), in Hanoi.
 It will include lectures (in machine learning, data science, statistical, probability, and combinatorics), discussions on exercises and research topics, and a small conference.
 Each student will receive 10 million VND.</li>
   <li>
-Distance supervision: From August 1 to December 30, mentors will supervise students remotely, focusing on several specific research topics.
+Distance mentoring: From August 1 to December 30, mentors will supervise students remotely, focusing on several specific research topics.
 After December 30, students can continue to work with mentors, depending on the level of development of the project.</li>
 </ol>
 After the program, each student will:
 <ul>